axibase/atsd-use-cases/tutorials/subtract-subsequent-values/README.md

 ## Charts Functions

-[Charts Syntax](https://axibase.com/docs/charts/) provides several alternatives to visualize the raw data and to perform delta calculations in the browser.
+[Charts](https://axibase.com/docs/charts/) services provide several alternatives to visualize raw data and perform delta calculations in the browser.

 The `outage-tickets` dataset visualized in **ChartLab**: